kyle8998/Optbnb/README.md

 a marker when you optimize the price.
 To accomplish this I set a default coordinate value for each neighbourhood, so if the user only inputs a neighbourhood it will go to the center of the neighbourhood.
 If the user inputs coordinates, it will go directly to those coordinates and zoom in.
+I really wanted to highlight the neighbourhoods when zooming in, but due to the lack of time I decided just to set a center coordinate.

 Additionally because the dataset only included San Francisco data, I did not want the user to enter coordinates that were not in San Francisco.
 To do this